hex-plex/Hand-Imitation/README.md

 ## Attendence
 1. Somnath ([hex-plex](https://github.com/hex-plex))

-put in your names so as to confirm your presence
+>put in your names so as to confirm your presence
+## Chat
+This is our technical chat space if you have a problem link it here someone will take a look